jpvantassel/hvsrweb/README.md

 To run the application, you can either:
 - Visit the [live website](https://hvsrpy.cb-geo.com/), or
-- Run locally by cloning this repository, installing the requirements, then run `python app.py` in the project directory.
+- Run locally by cloning this repository using `git clone https://github.com/dmbrannon/HVSR_app.git`.
+Then, install the necessary requirements by running `pip install -r requirements.txt`.
+You can now run the command `python app.py` inside the project directory.
 Your command line/terminal should show a local host url that you can copy and paste into your browser to view the app interface.